 Spread the filling evenly over the crust.
 Then sprinkle the remaining crumble mixture evenly on top (no need to press down).

 Bake at 350 degrees for 30 minutes or until lightly browned.

-If you haven’t tried muesli before, the Vanilla Cherry Pecan is a good place to start (they actually call it their “starter muesli”) because it’s simple and a little bit sweet, closer to the granola that you might be used to.
+If you haven’t tried muesli before, the Vanilla Cherry Pecan is a good place to start (they actually call it their “starter muesli”).
+It’s simple and a little bit sweet, closer to a granola.
 Also, although all of the muesli flavors are wheat-free, only the Blueberry Chia Buckwheat is gluten-free.
-Here’s to breakfast!

-Blogger disclosure: Although we were given samples to try, we did not receive compensation for this post.
+Blogger disclosure: Although we received samples to try, we did not receive compensation for this post.
 We write about food that we like because we like it!
-All opinions expressed are our own.
+All opinions are our own.